Linear Garage Door Opener Troubleshooting: Step by Step Guide

 1. Pull the emergency cord down and towards the garage door opener.
 This will disconnect the garage door from the opener.

-2. Slowly lift your door manually and then pay attention to areas where there is a resistance.
+2. Slowly lift your door manually and then pay attention to areas where there is resistance.

 3. Check the door tracks for any signs of damage.
 That may be causing the door to bind or stick.